CloudHealth/cht_api_guide/README.md

 To periodically rotate your API key for security reasons, just return to your profile settings and click Generate API Key to create a new key.
 Upon clicking update the previous key will cease working, and the new one will be in effect.

+The API enforces all the same authentication and authorization checks as the website.
+This means users in an organization will only see data scoped to their organization.
+Additionally, any restrictions made to the user's roles will also be enforced.

 ##Reporting API